 It Can Get Somewhat Uncomfortable For Your Child!

 Of course, it’s relaxing to cuddle in the same bed with your kid.
 That’s why I like inviting my daughter to bed whenever I’m feeling tired after a long day.
 Sadly though, I noticed that she does not enjoy the same level of comfort.
 At times, she complains of sweating too much, and my somewhat intense snoring.
-Most importantly she feels that my mattress is not comfortable.
+Most importantly she feels that my mattress is not comfortable, that´s why we read these mattress dimensions explained to understand why it was uncomfortable.

 I realized that not all types of mattress brands have the same luxurious feel.
 Therefore, although they may be children, sleeping on a grown-up mattress does not necessarily mean that they’ll love it.
 So, even though it broke my heart, I had to abandon the practice!